 T.R. specialist in Technical Collection / Maritime Shipping & Container Security / Training

 T.R. is a former member of the Serious Organised Crime Agency’s International Network, Global Response Teams, where his wealth of international experience was deployed in various overseas locations to scope, analyse and advise on major crime threats to host country governments, their law enforcement and security agencies and on the threat posed to the UK.
 He has served in various operational and intelligence roles and is recognised as an expert in the use and training of technical and traditional surveillance methods, which he has delivered to both UK and foreign law enforcement and intelligence agencies.
-He spent four years as the UK’s Liaison Officer in the Caribbean region and facilitated and delivered numerous training courses there, including: setting up and managing specialist Vetted Units; technical and traditional surveillance; coordination, command and control of sea, air and land-based assets to tackle the maritime threat; profiling and rummage of sea containers: profiling of suspect vessels and crew; and profiling and search of air couriers.
+He spent four years as the UK’s Liaison Officer in the Caribbean region and facilitated and delivered numerous training courses there, including: technical and traditional surveillance; coordination, command and control of sea, air and land-based assets to tackle the maritime threat; profiling and rummage of sea containers: profiling of suspect vessels and crew; and profiling and search of air couriers.

 M.J.R. specialist in Hostage Negotiation / Kidnap / Extradition